 The DMA is aiming to exploit new delays to the looming ePrivacy Regulation by launching a two-pronged attack against the legislation, amid claims that in its current form the law could wreak havoc with the economic well-being of the entire marketing sector.

 Earlier this week it was revealed that the regulation will not be passed until 2020 at the earliest, sparking a letter from the industry body to new Culture Secretary Jeremy Wright.
-In it, the DMA urging the Government to consider the impact of certain articles and recitals in the proposed law and to keep in mind the economic contribution of advertising and marketing to the UK economy.
+In it, the DMA urges the Government to consider the impact of certain articles and recitals in the proposed law and to keep in mind the economic contribution of advertising and marketing to the UK economy.

 The letter details the DMA’s six key areas of concern, including issues such as telemarketing, automated calls, B2B opt-in, charity marketing and the ability to contact existing customers.